Make This Easy Crochet Cap for Yourself, Family, Friends, or to Donate to Organizations.

 Brim:

-Fasten off and weave in yarn ends with tapestry needle.
+Fasten off and weave in yarn ends with a tapestry needle.

 If you’d like a FREE PDF printable version of this pattern, you can find it in the resource library.
 Subscribe (free!) to our newsletter (the sign-up form is at the bottom of this page) and get instant access to the Free Printable Simple Comfort Crochet Cap Pattern and all our other goodies in the LifeReEnvisioned resource library!